branflake2267/docs/packages/docs-generator/README.md

-# Sencha docs generator application
+# Sencha Docs Generator CLI
 This application glues the api docs and guides together into a web site.

 ## CLI